Banking & ATM Fees in Czech Republic (2026)

 Can I open a local bank account in Czech Republic as a nomad?

-Yes — once you have Czech Republic's Zivno (Long-Term Visa for Business Purposes) residence permit, opening a local account is generally straightforward.
-Without local residency, most major Czech Republic banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Czech Republic's Zivno (Long-Term Visa for Business Purposes) residence permit, opening a local account is generally straightforward.
+Without residency, most Czech Republic banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Czech Republic a cash or card country?

-Czech Republic runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Czech Koruna at the start of each week to avoid repeat ATM trips.
+Czech Republic runs on both cash and cards.
+Cards work in larger venues; keep Czech Koruna on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Czech Republic affect my banking setup?
+Does triggering tax residency in Czech Republic affect my banking?

-Tax residency in Czech Republic is triggered at 183 days in the relevant period.
+Tax residency in Czech Republic triggers at 183 days.
 183 days in a calendar year triggers Czech tax residency.
 Czech personal income tax is a flat 15% (rising to 23% above 4× the average wage).
 Residents are taxed on worldwide income.
 Most nomads staying under 90 days have no Czech tax exposure.
 For longer arrangements, a Czech tax advisor (daňový poradce) is recommended — the rules on 'habitual abode' vs. 'permanent home' have nuance for multi-country nomads.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad